txchen-USTC/txchen.github.io/_pages/about.md

 I am now supervised by [Prof. Nenghai Yu](https://dsxt.ustc.edu.cn/zj_js.asp?zzid=728) in USTC and Jieping Ye (FIEEE), Le Lu (FIEEE) in Alibaba Group.
 Prior to this, I was supervised by [Prof. Lixin Duan](https://faculty.uestc.edu.cn/lxduan/zh_CN/index.htm) from the School of Computer Science and Engineering, UESTC from 2019 to 2021.

 I have published about 10 first-author & corresponding author papers at top conferences and journals.
 My research interest covers natural language processing and computer vision.
-In recent years, I primarily focused on applying artificial intelligence (AI) technology to interdisciplinary researches (Medical Image, Remote Sensing...) in hopes of allowing AI to empower various fields.
+In recent years, I primarily focused on applying artificial intelligence (AI) technology to interdisciplinary researches in hopes of allowing AI to empower various fields.
 Also, I am keen on exploreing the integration of physical and mathematical principles to design innovative neural network architectures, aiming to merge artificial intelligence with scientific disciplines in a groundbreaking way.

 Besides research, I love wines & cocktails, TF & FREDERIC MALLE's Eau de Parfum and many Cantonese songs.
-Life and research should be aparted, right?

 Research Topics
 ======